wp-plugins/rootspersona/readme.txt

 5. Page for editing a Persona page

 == Changelog ==
+= 1.4.3 =
+* Fix bug with missing FAMC/FAMS
+* changed to use absolute paths
+* localization changes

 = 1.4.2 =
 * added tool menu
 * adjusted path for XSL